A video intercom doorbell lets you see who's at your front door, and is handy in apartments and large homes.

 What makes a good smart doorbell?

-A good smart doorbell has video and sound quality that's clear and recognisable, it should be easy to use and be secure against hacking attacks.
+A good smart doorbell has video and sound quality that's clear and recognisable, it should be easy to use, and it should be secure against hacking attacks.
 A good response time means there's no delay between the time the person takes when pressing the main button to the time you get notified on your mobile.

 What makes a bad smart doorbell?